yannikkellerde/AI-Snip/README.md

 2. A somewhat more clean way is to add your key to the environment variables.
 If *OPENAI_API_KEY* or *AZURE_OPENAI_API_KEY* is set, then aisnip will use them automatically.

 ### Running with Ollama
 Follow the [ollama](https://github.com/ollama/ollama) site to get your ollama server up and running.
+Install ollama for python `pip install ollama`

 Then, copy the contents of `config.yml.ollama` into a file named `config.yml` saved in the same folder as your `aisnip.exe` binary or `aisnip.py` depending on if you run with the binary or the python interpreter.